 One of the interesting ways that Public.com stands out from other investing apps is through social features and functionality.
 The app is a cross between investing app and social media platform.
 You can follow investors, connect with your friends, and learn from other people.
 If you’re looking for a user-friendly investing app, Public.com is a great choice.

-Public.com offers fractional shares and commission-free trades of stocks, ETFs, and crypto.
+Public.com offers fractional shares and the ability to start investing with any amount.
 You'll love the social aspect that makes it possible to connect with other investors.
-Get a free bonus when you open an account through our link.
-Offer valid for U.S. residents 18+ and subject to account approval.
-This is not a recommendation.
-You can lose money with any investment.
-Open To The Public Investing is a member of FINRA & SIPC.
-Regulatory and firm fees apply.
-See Public.com/disclosures/.
+Get a free bonus worth up to $300 when you open an account through our link.

-Robinhood is another investing app that offers commission-free trades and the ability to purchase fractional shares.
-It doesn’t have the social features that you’d get with Public.com, but Robinhood does offer the ability to trade options and cryptocurrency, in addition to stocks and ETFs.
+Webull is another investing app that offers commission-free trades and the ability to purchase fractional shares.
+It doesn’t have the social features that you’d get with Public.com, but Webull does offer the ability to trade options and cryptocurrency, in addition to stocks and ETFs.

 The Best ETFs For Long-Term Growth